FACTBOX-Key political risks to watch in Mongolia

 INVESTMENT POLITICS

-Few major Mongolian projects are progressing smoothly.
-Erdenes Tavan Tolgoi, the state-owned firm running the much-delayed 7.5 billion-tonne development, is shelving the planned $3 billion share sale until the mine has more infrastructure in place, though it has said it will begin producing coal from a block of the giant mine this year.
+Erdenes Tavan Tolgoi, the state-owned firm running the much-delayed 7.5 billion-tonne development, is shelving the planned $3 billion share sale until the mine has more infrastructure in place.

+The company will receive $350 million from the state to help repay its debts and will also try to renegotiate a supply contract with the Aluminium Corporation of China Ltd (Chalco) , but the project is likely to face further delays.

 Tavan Tolgoi is not the first major contract Mongolia has sought to renegotiate with foreign investors.

-It remains unhappy about the deal it signed in 2009 to develop the $6.2 billion Oyu Tolgoi copper-gold project.
-Though owner and operator Rio Tinto said in March it has not resolved cost disputes with the government, but the two sides did agree on a temporary budget to keep the mine on track to start producing in June.
+It remains unhappy about the deal it signed in 2009 to develop the Oyu Tolgoi copper-gold project, and has being trying to persuade current operator and owner Rio Tinto to alter the contract.
+On Feb.
+6, the two sides will hold discussions about spending requirements.

 Last year, Mining Minister Davajav Ganhuyag said Mongolia should raise its stake Oyu Tolgoi, adding to worries about increasing hostility towards foreign mining corporations.